Financing Agrochemical Reduction and Management (FARM)

 Green Growth Knowledge Partnership(GGKP), United Nations Environment Programme(UNEP)

 This webinar, under the FARM Knowledge Series, brings together national regulators, customs authorities, industry representatives, and international organizations to examine practical experiences in combating illegal and counterfeit pesticides.
-Read More
+The discussion explores enforcement… Read More

 🎥 Tune in live and join the conversation as leading experts unpack the challenges, implications, and solutions surrounding a critical issue in pest management.